TACC/tacc-containers/README.md

 * [OSU micro benchmarks](http://mvapich.cse.ohio-state.edu/benchmarks/)
   * Installed in /opt/osu-micro-benchmarks
   * Not on system `$PATH`

+Please note that while you can build software in these images, they will **not** run on systems without Omni-Path devices, which probably includes your development system.

 ## Running on TACC
 Mult-node jobs need to be invoked with the system `ibrun`.